rdjpalmer/portfolio/src/posts/on-frustration.md

 > the feeling of being upset or annoyed as a result of being unable to achieve something

 But while frustration feels bad, it’s actually a good sign.
-Not only does it give you a signal of intent (after overcoming frustration, just how motivated are you?) but it also gives you a signal to change.
+Not only does it give you a signal of intent (how motivated are you to overcome the hurdle causing the frustration) but it also gives you a signal to change.
 Let’s talk about the latter.

 <a href="https://www.marcdalessio.com/" target="_blank" rel="noopener noreferrer">Marc Dalessio</a> summarises the source of frustration in this graph.